MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntintsafe/nf-ntintsafe-rtlintptradd.md

 ## -remarks

-This is one of a set of inline functions designed to provide arithmetic operations and perform validity checks with minimal impact on performance.</p>
+This is one of a set of inline functions designed to provide arithmetic operations and perform validity checks with minimal impact on performance.